KarynaTaranova/sast/README.md

   min_priority: Major         # Min priority level to process vulnerability.
                               # default - Major
                               # possible: Trivial, Minor, Major, Critical, Blocker
-  langugage: python             # the language of application to be scanned
+  language: python             # the language of application to be scanned

   # Reporting configuration section (all report types are optional)
   html_report: true           # do you need an html report (true/false)